Collection: Rooibos

 Mint Chocolate Rooibos

-Luxury rooibos tea blended with a winning combination of peppermint, cacao bean pieces and pretty calendula petals, make Mint Chocolate Rooibos an indulgent treat to be enjoyed at any time of day.
+Luxury rooibos tea blended with peppermint, cacao bean pieces and calendula petals makes Mint Chocolate Rooibos an indulgent treat to be enjoyed at any time of day.

 Rooibos Earl Grey Tea

-A caffeine-free option for lovers of Earl Grey Tea, this refreshing rooibos variety offers Earl Grey flavours in the form of natural bergamot flavouring and zesty lemon peel, to perfectly complement the natural sweetness of luxury rooibos.
+A caffeine-free option for lovers of Earl Grey Tea, this refreshing rooibos variety offers Earl Grey flavours in the form of natural bergamot flavouring and zesty lemon peel, complementing the natural sweetness of rooibos.

 “It is a lovely flavour, and I know I can drink as much as I like when I like as it contains no caffeine.
 Great taste and a great price, fast delivery.
 What more can I say!”